0xpanoramix/A-Journey-To-ZKP/README.md

 ## Demystifying Zero Knowledge Proofs by Dystopia Labs

-Dystopia Labs made 3 videos with the purpose to demystify ZKP concepts, imo it's a great intro to concepts.
+Dystopia Labs made 3 videos with the purpose to demystify ZKP concepts, imo it's a great intro to the concepts.

 1. [Demystifying Zero Knowledge Proofs 1/3 : How To Build DApps With zk-SNARKs](https://www.youtube.com/watch?v=_6TqUNVLChc)
 2. [Demystifying Zero Knowledge Proofs 2/3 : How To Build DApps With zk-SNARKs](https://www.youtube.com/watch?v=qwtOJvFo6vs)